fb

 But after reading our assessment, this inventor called to inform us that he had not been completely transparent during our consultation call.
 He said, “I was hoping you guys could help get my invention to market, but you ended up telling me the same thing I heard from the companies I’ve already shown it to.”

-It was difficult to give this inventor more bad news, but there was no need to ship his 300lb. prototype halfway across the country.
-His concept was one that could be evaluated purely based on the net tangible benefit of its intended use, with assumptions that functional design details could easily be addressed in the production-engineering phase – if it had gone that far.
-In other words, the prototype wasn’t even necessary at this stage.
-After a short pause, he said, “Then it looks like I’ve wasted half a million dollars and 7 years of my life and now I’m probably going to lose my home.”
+It was difficult to give this gentleman more bad news.
+But there was no need to ship his 300lb. prototype halfway across the country.
+His concept could have been evaluated without a working prototype.
+And its functional details could easily have been addressed in the production-engineering phase.
+That is, if it had gone that far.
+In other words, his prototype was unnecessary at that stage.

 Prototyping Strategies at AON Invent